Selected Works

 Teen activists face US government in crucial hearing over climate trialTeen activists face US government in crucial hearing over climate trial

-The key determination ahead is whether kids get a trial over climate breakdown.
+The key determination is whether kids get a trial over climate breakdown.
 Those stakes and the government’s handling of the case have catapulted it to rare courtroom celebrity.

 — The Guardian